magpylib/magpylib/docs/_pages/user_guide/docs/docs_styles.md

 magpy.show(coll, sphere, backend="plotly")
 ```

-These children styles are individual style properties of the collection object and are not set as individual styles on each child object.
+The child-styles are individual style properties of the collection object and are not set as individual styles on each child-object.
 This means that when displayed individually with `show`, the above child-objects will have Magpylib default style.

 ## Local style override

-Finally it is possible to hand style input to the `show` function directly and locally override all style properties for this specific `show` output.
+Finally, it is possible to hand style input to the `show` function directly and locally override all style properties for this specific `show` output.
 Default or individual style attributes will not be modified.
 Such inputs must start with the `style` prefix and the object family specifier must be omitted.
 Naturally underscore magic is supported.

-In the following example the default `style.magnetization.show=True` is overridden locally, so that object colors become visible instead of magnetization colors in the plotly backend.
+In the following example the default `style.magnetization.show=True` is overridden locally, so that object colors become visible instead of magnetization colors in the Plotly backend.

 ```{code-cell} ipython3
 import magpylib as magpy